Dressage Arena Layout

 The earlier tests were specifically designed to test the skills of riders and their mounts.
 Collected and extended paces were required, pirouettes, rein back and flying changes were also included.
 They also had the task of negotiating five small obstacles including a barrel which was rolled toward the approaching horse and rider!
 Until late as 1952, Olympic dressage was restricted to male-only riders.

 Here is an example of a pipe dressage arena set up at a local dressage competition.
 This is the larger dressage arena size of 60 meters x 20 meters.

 How To Remember Dressage Arena Letters

-There are a number of different ways to remember the outside letters and for me personally growing up is was the saying “A Fat Black Mother Cat Had Eight Kittens” this was for the smaller size arena, then you add in RSVP.
+There are a number of different ways to remember the outside letters of correct dressage arena layout and for me personally growing up I used the saying “A Fat Black Mother Cat Had Eight Kittens” this was for the smaller size arena, then you add in RSVP.
 I have certainly heard my fair share of sayings and here are just a few more common ones you might like to use.

 All King Edwards Horses Carried Many Brave Fighters

 All King Edward’s Horses Can Manage Big Fences